rodney42/node-hue/README.md

 | close() | Closes the hue connection.
 Removes a eventually registered event listener.|||
 | getDocumentation() | Returns this API documentation as markdown.|||
 --------------------------------

+## Motivation

+There are tons of hue api libraries around for the usage with node.js.
+But most provide just a subset of the available features or are based on the v1 api.
+They are often written in typescript and using data models.
+May be convenient in the usage, but missing flexibility.
+This library is handling the http request/response while keeping the original response value and without wrapping or changing the json data expected by the hue bridge.
+The dependency list should be short.
+For a home automation service I need fast access to buttons, temperature sensors, motion sensors, lights together with the possibility to get push events from the bridge.
+I didn't found it in the existing libraries - so this one was born.